jameskelleher/wikipedia-pageviews/README.md

 ## Overview

-Get the top 25 most viewed pages for every Wikipedia domain at a given datetime
+This program records the top 25 most viewed Wikipedia pages for each domain for a given datetime.
+It can also be given a start and end time, and will generate a results file for every hour within that range.

 ## Installation and Running